ababphysics/TSH/README.md

 ## 6. License

 All code and scripts in this repository are released under the MIT License.
-The Thickness Structure Hypothesis paper (PDF and HTML) in the data/ directory,
-the figures (e.g., Figure_1.png),
 the theoretical content in this README,
 and the website content in the docs/ directory
 are © 2026 Hirokazu Abe.